paperless-ngx/paperless-ngx/docs/setup.rst

 The `bare metal route`_ is a bit more complicated to setup but makes it easier should you want to contribute some code back.

 The `linux containers route`_ is quick, but makes alot of assumptions on the set-up, on the other hand the script could be used to install on a base debian or ubuntu server.

 .. _docker route: setup-installation-docker_
 .. _bare metal route: setup-installation-bare-metal_
 .. _Docker Machine: https://docs.docker.com/machine/
-.. _linux containers route: setup-installation-linux-containers_

 .. _setup-installation-bare-metal: